unkn0w/disposable-email-domain-list/README.md

 ## Files

-In this repository, you will find two interesting files:
+In this repository, you will find two important files:

 - [domains.txt](domains.txt) - list in TXT format
-- [domains.json](domains.json) - list in TXT format
+- [domains.json](domains.json) - list in JSON format

 ## Contributing

 Contributions are always welcome!